 C# - While Loop

-While loop allows a set of statements to be executed repeatedly until a given condition is true.
+While loop allows a set of statements to be executed repeatedly as long as a specified condition is true.
 The While loop can be viewed as a repeating if statement.

 Syntax